 What happens if you are Employed under the terms of a work visa?

-Employees employed under the terms of a working visa which enables you to work in Australia you are eligible for Standard insurance cover and may apply for Additional cover.
+Employees employed under the terms of a work visa are eligible for Standard insurance cover and may apply for Additional cover.

 2. Premiums

 How is the premium for Standard and Additional cover calculated and when is it paid?